C-HaoNguyen/C-HaoNguyen/README.md

 I am a web developer specializing in front-end development, with a goal of becoming a full-stack engineer.
 I have a strong interest in full-stack development, DevOps automation, and clean code practices.

-- 🔭 Working on high-impact SaaS projects
+- 🔭 Working on Tourist Guide project.
-- ⚙️ Love system design & automation
+- ⚙️ Love system design & website design.
-- 📘 Currently learning: Typescript, React, Tailwind.
+- 📘 Currently learning: Typescript, React, Tailwind and more,...

 ---